nest/nest-gpu/python/Potjans_2014/README.md

 The default random initialization of membrane voltages in this simulation uses population-specific means and standard deviations to reduce an initial activity burst in the network: ``'V_type': 'optimized'`` in [network_params.py](network_params.py).
 Previous implementations used the same mean and standard deviation for all populations, which is here achieved by setting ``'V_type': 'original'``.

+In NEST GPU we implemented the kernel parameter ``remove_conn_key``, which deletes, if ``True``, connection keys after havning organized them.
+This procedure is useful for optimizing GPU memory consumption, however, it does not allow to get the connections after calibration (the default is ``False``).

 Recommendations for benchmarking
 ################################